felixalacampagne/flactagger/00 Git Readme.txt

 Now need to figure out how to get the change I made to JustFLAC available in GitHub.
 At the moment the sub-modules appear as references but they don't go anywhere in GitHub when they are clicked.

+Jeezus Wept this Git thing SUCKS!
+I got my change to JustFLAC accepted into the master project, so no more need for the GitHub fork that I created.
+This is an everyday occurrence, right?
+So replacing my "fork" with the master "fork" should be straight forward.
+Fork NO!
+I tried changing the URL of the submodule via eclipse - no change.
+In the end I had to delete the justFLAC source code, delete the JustFLAC entry(s) from .gitmodules and then delete the JustFLAC directory in .git/modules - it is completely absurd!
+Now to see if the changes get pushed to GitHub si it refers to the master project instead of my version.